beginner-corp/docs.begin.com/src/shared/docs/en/http-functions/api-reference.md

 ## Anti-caching headers

-Many remote networks rely on overly aggressive reverse-proxy caches to conserve bandwidth; the absence of `Cache-Control` headers is often (mis)construed as tacit permission to aggressively cache responses that often should not be cached. **This network-level behavior, which is external to your app, can have serious ramifications.**
+Many remote networks rely on overly aggressive reverse-proxy caches to conserve bandwidth; the absence of the `Cache-Control` header is often (mis)construed by such networks as tacit permission to aggressively cache responses that often should not be cached. **This external, network-level behavior can have serious ramifications for your app.**

 Because of the highly adverse effects network-level caching can on your application, we strongly suggest that most HTTP Function responses include anti-caching headers – especially when returning `HTML` and `JSON` responses.
 For example: